-A defendant may appeal a judgment of conviction by a magistrate judge in a misdemeanor case by filing a notice of appeal and paying a Thirty-Seven Dollar (\$37.00) filing fee within 14 days after entry of the judgment, and by serving a copy of the notice upon the United States Attorney.
+A defendant may appeal a judgment of conviction by a magistrate judge in a misdemeanor case by filing a notice of appeal and paying the filing fee as set out in the District Court Miscellaneous Fee Schedule within 14 days after entry of the judgment, and by serving a copy of the notice upon the United States Attorney.
 The scope of appeal shall be the same as on an appeal from a judgment of the district court to the court of appeals.

-- (1) Upon receipt of the notice of appeal, the clerk shall docket the appeal and assign the case to a district judge. - (2) The record on appeal shall consist of the original papers and exhibits filed in the proceedings before the magistrate judge and the transcript of proceedings, if any. - (3) Unless excused by order of the district judge, every appellant shall be responsible for preparation of a typewritten transcript of the proceedings before the magistrate judge from which an appeal has been taken.
+- (1) Upon receipt of the notice of appeal, the clerk shall docket the appeal and assign the case to a district judge. - (2) The record on appeal shall consist of the original papers and exhibits filed in the proceedings before the magistrate judge and the record of proceedings. - (3) Unless excused by order of the district judge, every appellant shall be responsible for preparation of a typewritten transcript of the proceedings before the magistrate judge from which an appeal has been taken.
 Preparation of the transcript should be coordinated with the clerk of court.
-If such transcript has been prepared from an audio tape recording, the transcript shall be submitted to the magistrate judge for certification of its accuracy.
-After certification by the magistrate judge, the transcript shall be forwarded to the clerk for filing, and the clerk shall promptly notify the parties of the filing.
-A copy of the record of such proceedings shall be made available at the expense of the court, to a person who establishes by affidavit the inability to pay or give security therefore. - (4) Within 21 days of the date on which the transcript is filed in the clerk's office, or if there is to be no transcript, within 21 days of the filing of the notice of appeal, the appellant shall serve and file a memorandum which shall enumerate each reversible error claimed to have occurred in the proceedings before the magistrate judge and shall explain the factual and legal basis for each claimed error, with citations to the record and to pertinent legal authorities.
-Within 21 days of service of the appellant's memorandum, the appellee shall serve and file a memorandum that responds to each claim of error.
+A copy of the record of such proceedings shall be made available at the expense of the court to a person who establishes by affidavit the inability to pay or give security therefore. - (4) Within 21 days of the date on which the transcript is filed in the clerk's office, or if there is to be no transcript, within 21 days of the filing of the notice of appeal, the appellant shall serve and file a memorandum which shall enumerate each reversible error claimed to have occurred in the proceedings before the magistrate judge and shall explain the factual and legal basis for each claimed error, with citations to the record and to pertinent legal authorities, and any objections to the transcript.
+Within 21 days of service of the appellant's memorandum, the appellee shall serve and file a memorandum that responds to each claim of error, and any objections to the transcript.
 The appellant may serve and file a reply brief within 7 days of service of the appellee's brief.
 All memoranda shall conform to the requirements and length restrictions of Local Criminal Rules 47.2 and 47.3.
-Reply briefs shall be limited to 10 pages.

-(5) The district judge to whom the appeal is assigned may hear oral argument or may decide the appeal on the briefs.
+Reply briefs shall be limited to 10 pages. - (5) The district judge to whom the appeal is assigned may hear oral argument or may decide the appeal on the briefs.
 Requests for oral argument shall be made at the time briefs are filed and shall be granted at the discretion of the district judge.